-Bit # Value Label Description 0-1 0, 2 or 3 Sensor orientation 0: set sensor orientation to be right sensor2: set sensor orientation to be left sensor3: set sensor orientation to be center sensor

-2 0/1 Sensing mode O: set the sensing mode to be edge mode 1: set the sensing mode to be contrast mode 3-5 0-6 Analog mode O: Analog output is enabled and zero scale voltage/current is output.
+Bit # Value Label Description 0-1 0, 2 or 3 Sensor orientation O: set sensor orientation to be right sensor 2: set sensor orientation to be left sensor 3: set sensor orientation to be center sensor 2 0/1 Sensing mode O: set the sensing mode to be edge mode 1: set the sensing mode to be contrast mode 3-5 0-7 Analog mode O: Analog output is disabled.
+1: Analog output is enabled and zero scale voltage/current is output.
 Note: This mode can be used during calibration while connecting the controller to a third-party controller that requires calibration.
 During the calibration, this mode can be selected to calibrate for zero scale output.
 2: Analog output is enabled and full scale voltage/current is output.
 Note: This mode can be used during calibration while connecting the controller to a third-party controller that requires calibration.
 During the calibration, this mode can be selected to calibrate for full scale output.
 3: Analog output is enabled and the analog output corresponds to the left edge position.
-Note: When the sensor is uncovered by the web the zero scale analog value would be output.
-As the web moves left to cover the web, the analog value would increase and reach the full scale value when the web completely covers the sensor.
-4: Analog output is enabled and the right edge position is output.
-Note: When the sensor is uncovered by the web the zero scale analog value would be output.
-As the web moves right to cover the web, the analog value would increase and reach the full scale value when the web completely covers the sensor.
-5: Analog output is enabled and the center line position is output.
-The centerline position is the average of the left and the right edge position of the web.
-Note: If only one edge is seen the output would be the average of the edge position within the window and the extreme position corresponding to the unseen edge.
-6: Analog output is enabled and the percentage coverage of the web is output.
-Note: There is only one analog output while two sensors can be connected to the controller.
-Please be aware that enabling the analog output for the sensors would result in unpredictable results.
-Always disable one sensor while selecting the output of the other sensor.

-analog output would always correspond to the respective orientation.
-Note: The analog mode 2 has the highest priority followed by mode 1.
-If any one of the sensors have these bits enabled then the analog output will always provide the high or low output based on the priority.
-Always disable one sensor while selecting the output for the other sensor.
-6 0/1 Find sensor O: Disable find sensor operation 1: Enable find sensor operation by resetting the orientation and allowing the sensor to detect the web orientation.
-Note: This bit is momentary when set to one.
-Every time the find sensor operation needs to be enabled the bit needs to be cleared to zero before setting it to one.
 7 0/1 Disable Auto Switch O: Enable the auto switch functionality for sensor orientation.
 Find sensor will work only when this is cleared to zero.
 1: Disable auto switch functionality so that the sensor orientation can be forced remotely.
-This bit must be set to one before bit O and bit 1 can be changed.
-8-15 0-255 Minimum contrast Minimum contrast: Minimum contrast required to accept an edge in contrast mode Default value is 50.
+This bit must be set to one before bit 0 and bit 1 can be changed.
+8-13 O-64 Minimum contrast Minimum contrast: Minimum contrast required to accept an edge in contrast mode.
+Default value is 32.
+14 0/1 Reserved Reserved for future 15 0/1 Static Threshold O: Static thresholding algorithm 1: Dynamic thresholding algorithm